taiman9/Deep-learning/LSTMs:Textual_entailment/README.md

-In this project, I process text data and then build,train and evaluate LSTM models to infer textual entailment between two text data using Pytorch.
+In this project, I implement 2 LSTM models with abd without attention to infer textual entailment between sentences pairs using Pytorch.
 Please view the **Implementation** section in ``rnns_for_textual_entailment.pdf`` for project details.
 Instructions to run the program can be found in the ``README.txt`` file.

 ## Textual Entailment using RNNs